radar/ryanbigg.com/_posts/2017-07-27-joy-of-elixir.markdown

   </p>

   <p>
-    However, if you still want to throw a few dollars my way you can still buy <a href='https://leanpub.com/joyofelixir'>buy a PDF version</a> from Leanpub.
+    However, if you still want to throw a few dollars my way you can still <a href='https://leanpub.com/joyofelixir'>buy a PDF version</a> from Leanpub.
   </p>
 </aside>